Managing objects in Object Storage buckets

 <Tab title="Web console">

-Make sure you are in a [group](/iam/authorization/groups/index) that has at least the `editor` role within your tenant; for example, the default `editors` group.
+Make sure you are in a [group](/iam/authorization/groups/index) that has at least the `editor` role within your tenant or project; for example, the default `editors` group.
 You can check this in the [Administration → IAM](https://console.nebius.com/iam) section of the web console.

 </Tab>